3mdeb/-hardware-presale-validation/docs/sd-wire-test-stand.md

 1. [RTE HAT with Orange Pi Zero and SD card](https://3mdeb.com/shop/open-source-hardware/open-source-hardware-3mdeb/rte/)
 1. 5V 2A micro USB power supply for board.
-1. RJ45 Ethernet cable (to connect device to the local network).
+1. RJ45 Ethernet cable (to connect the device to the local network).
 1. UART/USB converter (or RS232 null modem cable or 3/5 jumper wires).

 ### Preparing an image for the device